+The primitive numeric types of C++, for historical reasons, allow a variety of implicit conversions, some of which are unsafe.
+C++ class types, in contrast, have strictly limited implicit operations and conversions, and may practically be used in place of primitive numeric types.

 C++ Dynamic cast and the use of it during construction and deconstruction needs further exposition.
 The this pointer type can have surprising effects.